JoesCat/gimp-fix-ca/README.md

 For the majority of your pictures and images, you can assume the lens center is also at the image center (unless you're working with a cropped image).
-If you want to fix the [full sized original here](img-fix-ca/full-Wat_Pathum_Wanaram.jpg) image further, then Fix-CA (version 4.0) now adds the ability to also move the lens centerpoint (default is center of image).
+If you want to fix the [full sized original here](img-fix-ca/full-Wat_Pathum_Wanaram.jpg) image further, then Fix-CA version 4.0 now adds the ability to also move the lens centerpoint (default is center of image).
 Below you will see added variables LensX, LensY, allowing you to move the lens centerpoint to another location on the image.
+If you use -1,-1 then Gimp-Fix-CA will reset the value to image centerpoint

 ![](img-fix-ca/fix-ca-center.jpg)